tidwall/gjson/README.md

 New in version 1.2 is support for modifier functions and path chaining.

-A modifier is a path component that performs custom processing on the json.
+A modifier is a path component that performs custom processing on the JSON.

 Multiple paths can be "chained" together using the pipe character.
 This is useful for getting results from a modified query.

-For example, using the built-in `@reverse` modifier on the above json document, we'll get `children` array and reverse the order:
+For example, using the built-in `@reverse` modifier on the above JSON document, we'll get `children` array and reverse the order:

 ```